wsjgithub/testVersion/understand.md

 # How we do it
 ## Getting started
-How do you turn ideals into action?
+How do you turn ideas into action?
 Design isn’t an exact science.
 Think in terms of rules of thumb and general flow.
 Expect uncertainty and get started.

 Here’s how:
 - Plan how you’ll engage users